Computationally efficient Gauss-Newton reinforcement learning for model predictive control: Preliminaries

 MPC is a model-based optimal control approach that computes a sequence of optimal control actions~$\sequ^\star = ({\vu_0^\star}, \ldots, {\vu_{N-1}^\star})$ with $\vu_i \in \calA$ along a prediction horizon~$N \in \sN$ based on an internal system model such that a control objective is optimized and process constraint are satisfied. \citet{grosDataDrivenEconomicNMPC2020} show that the following parameterized MPC optimization problem can be used as a policy in RL to capture the optimal policy

 In~\eqref{eq:MPC_OCP}, the objective function~\eqref{eq:MPC_objective} is minimized.
-It consists of the sum of stage costs~$\ell_{\vtheta}:\calS \times \calA \rightarrow \sR$ starting from the initial condition at $i = 0$ up to the second to last point of the prediction horizon at $i = N-1$, the terminal cost at the end of the prediction~$V_{\mathrm{f},\vtheta}:\calS \rightarrow \sR$, and penalties for soft constraints.
+It consists of the sum of stage costs~$\ell_{\vtheta}:\calS \times \calA \rightarrow \sR$ starting from the initial condition~\reviewed{$\vs$} at $i = 0$ up to the second to last point of the prediction horizon at $i = N-1$, the terminal cost at the end of the prediction~$V_{\mathrm{f},\vtheta}:\calS \rightarrow \sR$, and penalties for soft constraints.
 The system dynamics are accounted for via the system equations~$f^{\mathrm{MPC}}_{\vtheta}:\calS \times \calA \rightarrow \calS$ starting from the initial state~$\vx_0$ as stated in~\eqref{eq:MPC_system}.
 The predicted trajectory does not need to be the same as in the MDP since $f^{\mathrm{MPC}}_{\vtheta}$ is usually only an approximation of the true system dynamics~\eqref{eq:MDP_transition_prob}.
 Maximum and minimum values for the control action are posed via~\eqref{eq:MPC_u_constraint}.
-Process equality and inequality constraints are ensured via~$h_{\vtheta}: \calS \times \calA \rightarrow \sR^{n_h}$ and $g_{\vtheta}: \calS \times \calA \rightarrow \sR^{n_g}$ as shown in~\eqref{eq:MPC_equalities} and~\eqref{eq:MPC_inequalities} respectively.
-To always ensure feasibility, the inequality constraints need to be relaxed to soft constraints.
-All functions with the index~$\vtheta$ are parameterizable and can be adapted by the RL algorithm.
+Process equality and inequality constraints are ensured via~$h_{\vtheta}: \calS \times \calA \rightarrow \sR^{n_h}$ and $g_{\vtheta}: \calS \times \calA \rightarrow \sR^{n_g}$ as shown in~\eqref{eq:MPC_equalities} and~\eqref{eq:MPC_inequalities} respectively. \reviewed{Terminal constraints~$g_{\mathrm{f},\vtheta}:\calS \rightarrow \sR^{n_{g_\mathrm{f}}}$ are represented via~\eqref{eq:MPC_terminal_const}.} To always ensure feasibility, the inequality constraints \reviewed{and terminal constraints} need to be relaxed to soft constraints \reviewed{via slack variables~$\vsigma_i \in \sR^{n_g}$} \reviewed{and $\vsigma_N \in \sR^{n_{g_\mathrm{f}}}$}. \reviewed{Also, $h_{\vtheta}$ needs to be designed such there always exists a feasible~$\vu_i$.} All functions with the index~$\vtheta$ are parameterizable and can be adapted by the RL algorithm.
 Note that to distinguish the states and actions within the optimal control problem~\eqref{eq:MPC_OCP} from those within the MDP, we introduce the states and actions within the MPC as~$\vx$ and~$\vu$.
 After~\eqref{eq:MPC_OCP} is solved, the MPC policy is derived by taking the first element of the sequence of optimal control actions~$\sequ^\star$, so $\pi_{\vtheta}(\vs) = \vu_0^\star$.